Nadia Comăneci: Early life

 Nadia Elena Comăneci was born on November 12, 1961, in Onești, a small town in the Carpathian Mountains, in Bacău County, Romania, in the historical region of Western Moldavia.
 She was born to Gheorghe (1936–2012) and Ștefania Comăneci, and has a younger brother named Adrian.
 Her parents separated in the 1970s and her father later moved to Bucharest, the capital.
-Comăneci and Adrian were raised in the Romanian Orthodox Church.
+Nadia and Adrian were raised in the Romanian Orthodox Church.
 In a 2011 interview, her mother said that she enrolled Comăneci into gymnastics classes because she was so full of energy and active as a child that she was difficult to manage.
 After years of top-level athletic competition, Comăneci graduated from Politehnica University of Bucharest with a degree in sports education, which qualified her to coach gymnastics.